 41. Explore the Baha’i Temple in Wilmette.
 It’s one of seven in the world.

 42. Sign up for the kids bowl free program and enjoy two games of bowling every day, all summer long!

 43. Watch Movies on the Green at Oakbrook Center every Wednesday night all summer long.

 44. Spend the day at Phillips Park in Aurora.
 There’s a free zoo, splash park, and BMX/skate park.

 45. Volunteer with your kids at a local charity.
 Feed My Starving Children, PAWS, and Bernie’s Book Bank are good options, or go through a church or community organization.

-If you’re looking for other Chicago posts, check out Best Chicago Attractions for Families, 7 Chicago Gems You’ll Want to Visit on Your Next Trip and Best Kid Friendly Restaurants in Chicago
+If you’re looking for other Chicago posts, check out The Ultimate Chicago Bucket List with Kids, 7 Chicago Gems You’ll Want to Visit on Your Next Trip and Best Kid Friendly Restaurants in Chicago.